directus/directus/docs/getting-started/introduction.md

 **Directus is installed as a _layer_ on top of your new or existing SQL database.**

-The App and API dynamically “mirror” your actual schema and content in real-time.
+The App and API dynamically _"mirror"_ your actual schema and content in real-time.
 This is similar to how technical database clients (like _phpMyAdmin_) work.
 However, Database Introspection has many unique advantages:

 - Absolute control over your pure SQL database schema.